-Chris Howell was named the sixth head coach of the Augusta University baseball program on Tuesday, August 2, 2016 and begins his second year at the helm for the 2018 season.
+Chris Howell was named the sixth head coach of the Augusta University baseball program on Tuesday, August 2, 2016 and begins his third year at the helm of the Jaguars for the 2019 season.

 In his first season as a collegiate head coach in 2017, Howell compiled a 21-25 record and went 14-7 at home.
 The team ranked first in the Peach Belt Conference with 17 triples and was second with 46 stolen bases.
 The 2017 squad won the second most games than the previous five teams.